 Please refer to the program’s webpage: www.lsuhscshreveport.edu/alliedhealth for more information on this process.

 The application deadline is February 1st of each year; the program begins in the summer semester.

 Applicants will be notified of acceptance status in a timely manner.
-Most notification letters are sent within 10 days of the application deadline and decisions are typically finalized within six weeks.
-Registration and payment of all LSU System fees will be completed at the School of Allied Health Professions at the beginning of each semester or term.
+The initial set of notification letters are sent as soon as possible following the application deadline and decisions are typically finalized within eight - ten weeks.
+Registration and payment of all tuition and related fees will be completed at the School of Allied Health Professions at the beginning of each semester or term.
 Note: See “GENERAL ADMISSION POLICIES ” of the School for further requirements and procedures relating to admissions.

 Transfer of Credit

 Up to nine hours of graduate credit earned at another accredited institution may be transferred.
 There is no automatic transfer of credit towards a graduate degree; transfer credit is subject to the approval of the department head/program director, with input from faculty.
 Graduate work completed at another school may be accepted for not more than nine semester hours of credit toward the minimum requirement of 36 semester credit hours.
 Transfer credit will not be approved for any course with a grade of C or lower.
 Graduate credit is never accepted for courses taken on a pass/fail basis.

 See standards for the SAHP graduate professional scholastic requirements listed elsewhere in this catalogue.
 In addition to these general requirements, the Program in Speech-Language Pathology has the following requirements.

 - The student must satisfactorily complete all requirements for graduation in not more than four calendar years.
 This requirement may be waived only under extreme circumstances.
 A written request must be made through the Department Head/Program Director, for approval by the Dean.